 When rust damage to a panel is so extensive that patch repair would involve more welding than original metal, full panel replacement is often more practical and cost-effective.
 This means removing the entire body panel and replacing it with a new one.

 For bolt-on panels like fenders, doors, hoods, trunk lids, and tailgates, replacement is relatively straightforward.
 The old panel is unbolted, a new or used panel is bolted on, and it is painted to match.
-The panel itself might cost $100 to $500 for aftermarket or $200 to $1,000+ for OEM, plus $500 to $1,500 for paint and installation.
+The total cost depends on whether you choose aftermarket or OEM parts.

 For welded panels like quarter panels, rocker panels, and floor pans, replacement is a major job.
 The old panel must be carefully cut away, the mating surfaces prepared, and the new panel welded in.
 Quarter panel skins, rocker panels, and floor pan sections are available from aftermarket suppliers for many popular vehicles.
-Full replacement of a welded panel typically costs $1,500 to $4,000+ including parts, labor, and paint.
+Welded panel replacement is significantly more labor-intensive and costly than bolt-on replacement.

 New Jersey drivers deal with rust more than drivers in most other states, and it is not your imagination.
 Several factors combine to make the Garden State uniquely hostile to vehicle bodies.